Ga naar Nederlandstalige versie

 ROLLER COASTERS

 Abismo can be found at Zona del Maquinismo, the home of the park’s most sensational roller coasters.
 This area also features Tarántula, a spinning roller coaster manufactured by Maurer.
 Decoration is very limited, but Tarántula is a great ride anyway.
 It isn’t filled with special effects like Winja’s Fear & Force at Phantasialand and there’s no brilliant onboard soundtrack like there is at Toverland, but damn… what a powerful ride.
 Tarántula is full of surprisingly deep drops and it’s incredibly fast.
-There was a 30-minute wait, but this Maurer creation was worth every second of it.
+We encountered a 30-minute wait, but this Maurer creation was worth every second of it.
 Great roller coaster.

-I love coaster credits, but I wouldn’t do anything to get a coaster bingo.
+I love counting credits, but I wouldn’t do anything to get a coaster bingo.
 So if there’s a 90-minute wait for the wild mouse, I don’t mind skipping it (luckily, we rode it early in the morning, with a considerably shorter queue).
 Besides, I’ve already ridden Vértigo at the time it could be found 1,500 kilometres closer to my front door.
-This was the left half of Bobbejaanland’s Speedy Bob, which used to be a duelling roller coaster.
+This was the left half of Bobbejaanland’s Speedy Bob, which used to be a dueling roller coaster.
 And although it can be found in a nicer climate nowadays, the actual experience remains identical.

 WATER RIDES

 A water ride a day, keeps overheating away.
 Parque de Atracciones has two great water rides in its Zona de la Naturaleza.
-These are Los Fiordos and Los Rápidos, a beautifully themed shoot-the-chute and a rapid river that winds through a forest.
+These are Los Fiordos and Los Rápidos, a beautiful shoot-the-chute and a rapid river that winds through a forest.
 A third water attraction is El Aserradero at the opposite side of the park.
 This log flume provides the ideal way to cool down on a hot day and it’s nicely integrated between three spectacular roller coasters, but there are definitely better water rides in Europe.

 WORTH A VISIT?